zhangchl007/openshift-fluentd-to-kafka/README.md

 Openshift Fluentd Kafka customized images

-Since Redhat don't put kafka plugin into OpenShift 3.9 fluentd ,I made the customized images as the request from client
+Since Redhat OpenShift 3.9 fluentd without kafka plugin ,I made the customized images as the request from client

 The directory structure
 ```